Maura Healey

 Governor

 Maura Healey is the 73rd Governor of Massachusetts.
-In 2022, she became the state's first woman and first openly LGBTQ person elected to the position.
+In 2022, she became the first woman elected Governor in state history and the first openly lesbian Governor elected in the country.

 Healey previously served two terms as Massachusetts Attorney General, first elected in 2014 and re-elected in 2018.
-In her role as the People’s Lawyer, she took on difficult issues impacting Massachusetts residents, including the opioid epidemic, the climate crisis, escalating health care costs, and student loan debt.
+In her role as the People’s Lawyer, she took on the tough issues affecting Massachusetts residents, including the opioid epidemic, climate change, health care costs, and student loan debt.
 Earlier in her career, Healey was a litigation partner at an international law firm.

 Healey grew up the oldest of five siblings in an old New England farmhouse.
 She and her siblings were raised by their mother, Tracy, who worked as a nurse at the local elementary school.
-Her stepfather, Edward, who later joined the family, was a teacher and local union president.
+Her stepfather, Edward, was a teacher and local union president.
 He coached her high school basketball team and instilled a lifelong love of the sport.
-Healey attended Harvard College, where she captained the basketball team, and then spent two years as a 5’4” starting point guard on a professional basketball team in Austria.
+Healey attended Harvard College, where she captained the basketball team, and then spent two years as the starting point guard on a professional basketball team in Europe.

-Governor Healey lives in Arlington, Massachusetts with her partner, Joanna Lydgate.
+Governor Healey lives in Arlington, Massachusetts with her partner Joanna Lydgate and their family.

 • Governor Maura Healey and Lt.
 Governor Kim Driscoll